Sea Island red pea

 Sea Island red pea is an heirloom landrace of cowpea from the Gullah corridor of the Sea Islands.
 They are an integral part of Gullah cuisine and have been listed on the Ark of Taste.

 History

 Prelude

 The centre of diversity of the cultivated cowpea is West Africa, leading an early consensus that this is the likely centre of origin and place of early domestication.
 Charred remains of cowpeas have been found in rock shelters located in Central Ghana dating to the 2nd millennium BCE.
 By the 17th century cowpeas began to be cultivated in the New World via the Trans-Atlantic slave trade; being used as slave food and provisions.

 Origins

-Sea Island red peas came to the Sea Islands from the Mende tribe of modern-day Sierra Leone, where from 1750 to 1775, 50,000 enslaved Sub-Saharan Africans, predecessors to the Gullah, were kidnapped.
-They were mainly extracted from "Rice Coast", between modern-day Guinea and Guinea-Bissau, Ivory Coast, Sierra Leone and Liberia, due to their expertise and experience in the cultivation of Carolina gold rice.
+Sea Island red peas came to the Sea Islands from the Mende of modern Sierra Leone, where from 1750 to 1775, 50,000 enslaved Sub-Saharan Africans, predecessors to the Gullah, were kidnapped.
+They were mainly abducted from "Rice Coast", between modern Guinea and Guinea-Bissau, Ivory Coast, Sierra Leone and Liberia, due to their expertise and experience in the cultivation of Carolina gold rice.